kounelios13/UGSM/README.md

 Ubuntu Graphical Service Manager is an electron app that helps me manage my active services in Ubuntu 17.04 Simple and clear code

+This code was part of a private repo of mine